MannLabs/alphapeptstats/docs/installation.md

 ### Pip

-For any Python package, it is highly recommended to use a separate conda virtual environment, as otherwise dependancy conflicts can occur with already existing packages.
+For any Python package, it is highly recommended to use a separate conda virtual environment, as otherwise, dependency conflicts can occur with already existing packages.

 ```bash
 conda create --name alphastats